A Tale Of Two Markets - Cramer's Mad Money (10/30/17)

 CEO interview - Tractor Supply (NASDAQ:TSCO)

 Tractor Supply just reported an earnings beat with 6.6% same-store sales.
 Its stock is up 20% in 2017.
-Cramer interviewed CEO Greg Sandfort to know more about the quarter.
+Cramer interviewed CEO Greg Sandfort to hear more about the quarter.

 With Amazon encroaching on the retailer's turf, Tractor Supply has to up their digital game.
 Sandfort said that their chains have a practice of hiring local customers who know the communities.
 They have increased their focus on the digital initiatives as well.
 "Buy online, pick up in-store has really been the key.
 We turned that on about a year ago.
 It's doing quite well," he added.